deriv-com/deriv-app/packages/cashier/README.md

 ```

-**components:** This folder contains all the reusable components we need for developing the project.
+**components:** This folder contains all the reusable components that we need for developing this workspace.
 We have a separate folder for each component.

 **constants:** We add the static data structures needed for the project here.